FactorySimPy/FactorySimPy/docs/index.md

 ```
 ├── Node(Base Class for components that processes items)
     ├── Machine     # Processes items
-    ├── Joint      # Merges multiple flows into one
+    ├── Combiner     # Merges multiple flows into one
-    ├── Split       # Splits a flow into multiple branches.
+    ├── Splitter       # Splits a flow into multiple branches.
     ├── Sink        # Consumes items
     ├── Source       # generates items